 arrival every Saturday

-This itinerary is well balance with a mix of flat green ways, hilly countryside on secondary roads.
+This itinerary is well balanced with a mix of flat green ways, hilly countryside on secondary roads

 how to get there